Faculty in Biology

 NSERC supported research focuses on the control of neurotransmitter release from synapses, in particular the role of active zone geometry and single Ca2+ channel function in regulating release and activity dependent facilitation.
 Much of this work is performed using the frog neuromuscular junction as a model.

-We are also studying neuronal morphology and Thy-1 gene expression in brains of mice lacking functional MECP2 gene.
+We are also studying neuronal morphology and physiology in brains of mice lacking functional MECP2 gene.
 MECP2 protein binds to methylated DNA and acts as a transcription repressor to control several genes required for normal development.
 Loss of function in this gene is the cause of Rett's syndrome a neurodevelopmental disorder leading to severe cognitive deficits and other systemic dysfunctions primarily in female children.
 We have crossed these mice with two lines of mice that express YFP in subsets of cortical neurons to facilitate analysis of neuronal morphologies associated with the Rett phenotype to better evaluate the success (or failure) or lentiviral based transfection protocols.
 Another project related to Rett's syndrome(CIHR funded) aims to develop an implantable stimulation device suitable for mice to activate vagal nerve afferent fibers as a possible means of enhancing cortical development.
 This micro-engineering project is a collaborative effort with Dr. Nigel Livingston and his CanAssist group at UVic.